yymartin/ADA_Project_Cobra/README.md

 Decided to remove 'other' node type, because it's only ~3K nodes, and they are all isolated, it just brings noise.

-Decided to take back column 'link' we droped earlier, because it contains additionnal info about edge type.

-Merged Node/Edge dataframe into one big one.
+Merged Node/Edge dataframe into one big one (edges_completed).

 # Questions for TAs
 If we have some questions, we're going to ask TAs in person during labs and office hours :)